 However if when your child doesn’t eat, you bring out the i-pad (in order to distract them), you have positively reinforced the not-eating and they’ll do more of that.

-What is a sensory food aversion?
+What are sensory food aversions?

 A sensory food aversion is when a child refuses to eat certain foods because of their sensory experience of that food.